 *FOR 415-3 Urban Ecosystem Management.
 An introduction to fundamental concepts and processes associated with urban environments.
 Emphasis is on physical, chemical, and biological stresses imposed on landscapes and water resources influenced by land use conversion and subsequent urban sprawl.
 Prerequisite: Junior standing or consent of instructor.

 *FOR 416-4 Forest Resource Management.
 The application of business procedures and technical forestry principles to manage forest properties.
 Emphasis on integrated resource management for tangible and intangible benefits.
-Requires field trip transportation fee and supplemental expenditures.
-Prerequisite: completion of Forest Resource summer camp or consent of instructor.
+Prerequisite: FOR 351, completion for Forest Resource Summer Camp or consent of instructor.

 *FOR 417-2 Forest Land-Use Planning.
 Principles of location theory as a basis for determining land use; supply of forest land; population pressure and demand; conservation principles; determination of forest land values; institutional factors influencing forest land-use; forest taxation; special taxes, and capital gains.
 Taught in alternate years.
 Prerequisite: 411 or consent of instructor.